microsoft/WhatTheHack/061-DynatraceOnAzure/Coach/Solution-00.md

 ### Tasks to complete this step

-1) Login to your DT Environment
+1) Login to your Dynatrace Environment
     - Click on the link within the email you've received to login to your Dynatrace trial environment.